20LitersAdmin/filterbuildscheduler/README.md

 9. DONE: See inventories index
 9. DONE: Manage communication preferences
 9. DONE: View an existing inventory
-9. DONE: Edit an existing inventory (test filtering with js: true)
+9. DONE: Edit an existing inventory (test filtering with js: true) && Finalize
-9. Finalize an existing inventory
-9. Make a new inventory (manual, shipping, receiving, event)
+9. DONE: Make a new inventory (manual, shipping, receiving, event)
-9. See orders needed
+9. DONE: See orders needed
-9. Edit a count (blanks are ignored)
+9. Edit a count (blanks are ignored) && See/use the count#edit calculator
 9. Submit a partial count (box / loose)
-9. See the count#edit calculator

-## BUGS!!
-AH BUGS!!!
+## HMMM
-1. rails_helper: system tests (using driven_by :rack_test) seems to not clear fixtures? -- https://stackoverflow.com/questions/46936457/rails-5-1-system-test-fixtures-and-database-cleanup
-2. Devise is signing out the current_user when updating a user's password (outside of Rails Admin) and all the SO and Devise guidance is failing me.
-12. Inventories created from events aren't subtracting parts from components (parts used to build the technologies_built or boxes_packed)
+1. Inventories created from events aren't subtracting parts from components (parts used to build the technologies_built or boxes_packed)
+2. `weeks_to_out` and `per_technology` rely on lots of `.first`s which is an issue for items that `have_many` technologies

 ## Remind myself:
 1. production backup / development restore-from production